plumber-cd/ez-ipam/README.md

 This repository itself has a `.ez-ipam` folder with some state in it and a [`EZ-IPAM.md`](./EZ-IPAM.md) file generated from it as a demonstration.

+# Installation

+You can eiter compile it for yourself or download from pre-compiled binaries from https://github.com/plumber-cd/ez-ipam/releases/latest.
+Sorry, no fancy Brew as of now.

 # TODO

 - Static IP management